mylesmcs/docker-dyndns-stack/README.md

 * NGINX - uWSGI proxy for API service

 ## Installation
-1. Execute config-gen.sh and follow the prompts to generate the necessary configuration files
+1. Execute config.sh and follow the prompts to generate the necessary configuration files
 1. docker-compose up

 ## Usage